fayizferosh/yosys-tcl-ui-report/README.md

 ```

 *Screenshots*

-screen log for both pass and fail
+screen log for both pass and fail .log file

 #### Editing .synth.v to be usable by OpenTimer